 box 1.25 Enter the allowable business expenses in box 1.25.
 Make sure you do not include any items that are not allowable against tax.
-Include wages funded by payments under the Coronavirus Job Retention Scheme.
 Go to www.gov.uk and search for 'HS222' where you will find information on business expenses.
 Include any capital allowances from box 1.22.